 Keno City Yukon, the end of The Silver Trail

 UPDATE: Big tragedy!
 A devastating fire destroyed the Historic Yukon City Hotel on December 12, 2020, about 3-month after I left Keno City and the wonderful people there.
 Read More

 Here I am, back again, driving the Silver Trail gravel highway on the way to Keno City

 (This article was published in the July 2020 edition of Globerovers Magazine)

 A small dot on Google maps marks the existence of this tiny, nearly forgotten, old Gold Rush town in the mountains of central Yukon, northern Canada.
 Despite its name, Keno City is the smallest community in the Yukon, hidden far off the beaten track.
 Not many travellers venture this way.

 To get to this old historic mining town you have to take the Silver Trail (Yukon Highway 11) at Stewart Crossing and travel 110 kilometres (68 miles) to the end of the road.

 Why I missed Keno during my previous Yukon road trip

-Two years ago I travelled on the Silver Trail with destination Keno City in mind.
-Unfortunately, I never made it past the village of Mayo, half-way down the Silver Trail.
+Two years ago I travelled on the Silver Trail with the destination of Keno City in mind.
+Unfortunately, I never made it past the village of Mayo, halfway down the Silver Trail.
 I stopped in front of the historic Binet House because I wanted to check out the interpretive information panels and the geology and mining display.